mcolomerr/my-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mariona Colomer-Rosell is a PhD Fellow at the Biozentrum (University of Basel).
-Her research interests include developmental biology, bioinformatics, microscopy and gene regulation.
-Mariona is a physics graduate interested in solving biological questions to understand how complexity arises in life sciences.
-She is also fond of scientific outreach and communication.
+I am a PhD Fellow at the Biozentrum (University of Basel) under the supervision of Prof. Schier.
+How cells rearrange to create a living embryo?
+How can cognitive processes arise from the interaction of individual neurons?
+I am a physics graduate interested in solving biological questions to understand how complexity arises in life sciences.
+During my previous lab experiences at ICFO and EPFL I discovered the world of microscopy from different perspectives.
+After graduating from Physics at the Universitat de Barcelona, I became a Computational Biology and Bioinformatics master's student at ETH Zürich to learn computational tools to study life sciences and I did my Master's Thesis in brain-machine interfaces at the Biozentrum.
+I am also fond of outreach and scientific education as I like to inspire younger students to discover the scientific world and make them curious about the world that surrounds us.
 {style="text-align: justify;"}